By Wade Ellett, QC Outdoors Adventure Blogger

 In their Education Center, open Monday through Friday 8:30-4:30 and Saturdays 9:00 – 3:00, they have awesome programs.
-Each month, they focus on a different theme (May will be Gardening), but each session will teach your kids about local plants and wildlife with hands on activities.
+Flooding this spring forced them to close for a while, but they’re back up and running for the season!

 For younger kids, Nahant has a Toddler Tales program, which introduces kids age 3-5 to the outdoors with a nature-themed story, followed by a craft project, and an outdoor activity.

-Their upcoming schedule includes bird watching, worms, bees and urban animals!
+Their upcoming schedule includes snakes, worms and fishing!

 Your whole family might be interested in guided nature hikes, led by naturalists around the marsh, the first Saturday of the month.